labsquare/cutevariant/docs/docs/tutorials/basic-tutorial.md

 ![Create new project](../../images/wizard.gif)

 ## Select fields to display
 You should now see the following view displaying a table of all variants loaded from the VCF file.
 Different plugins are available around to control the view and filtering in different way.
+They are available from `view` menu.
 But you are encouraged to use the VQL which is much faster.
 For instance, write the following VQL query to select interesting fields:

 ```sql
 SELECT chr, pos, ref, alt, ann.gene, ann.impact FROM variants